it-vecherka/jnoid/README.md

 Exports
 -------

-We now need to make our objects usable outside:
+We now need to make our objects usable outside.
 ```coffeescript
 for name, value of {Stream, Box, Event, Fire, Error, Stop,
                                  Maybe, Just, Wrong, Nothing}